-As of December 31, 2022, the assessment of the income tax returns of YOI and its subsidiaries is as follows:
+As of December 31, 2023, the assessment of the income tax returns of YOI and its subsidiaries is as follows:

-The assessment of income tax
+The assessment of income tax returns

-returns

-YOI Assessed and approved up to 2020
+YOI Assessed and approved up to 2021

-Subsidiary - ROI Assessed and approved up to 2020

-Subsidiary-KYO Declared up to 2021
+Subsidiary-KYO Declared up to 2022

-Subsidiary-SYO Declared up to 2021
+Subsidiary-SYO Declared up to 2022

-(21) Earnings Per Share
+(21) (Loss) Earnings Per Share

-Basic earnings per share amounts are calculated by dividing net income for the period attributable to ordinary equity holders of the parent company by the weighted-average number of ordinary shares outstanding during the year.
+Basic (loss) earnings per share amounts are calculated by dividing net (loss) profit attributable to ordinary equity holders of the parent company by the weighted-average number of ordinary shares outstanding during the year.

-Diluted earnings per share amounts are calculated by dividing the net profit attributable to ordinary equity holders of the parent entity (after adjusting for interest on the convertible preference shares) by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.
+Diluted (loss) earnings per share amounts are calculated by dividing the net (loss) profit attributable to ordinary equity holders of the parent company by the weighted average number of ordinary shares outstanding during the year plus the weighted average number of ordinary shares that would be issued on conversion of all the dilutive potential ordinary shares into ordinary shares.